hazelcast/hazelcast-platform-training/Lab5.md

 changed by 25% or more.

 ## Objectives
-* Understand how to use the `mapStateful` operation.
+* Understand how to use the `mapStateful` operation
 * Understand the difference between a `StreamStage` and a `StreamStageWithKey`

 > __NOTE:__